-Healthcare in the community is provided among others by Community Midwives, Community Nurses, Health Visitors, MacMillan Nurses and Marie Curie Nurses.
+Healthcare in the community is provided by organisations such as Community Midwives, Community Nurses, Health Visitors, MacMillan Nurses and Marie Curie Nurses as well as many others.

 The Community Nursing team provide nursing care to patients in their homes.
 During periods of short and long-term illness they will visit you (and your family if appropriate) to discuss and plan the care you need.
 They work closely with your GP and other local specialist nurses, eg, Macmillan nurses, and also therapists, podiatrists, Social Services, support workers and voluntary services – who may contribute to your care.
 The nurses can obtain specialised equipment, including continence products, to help with daily living.